jakemcc/jakemccrary.com/source/_posts/2016-03-13-reflecting-on-reading-in-2015.markdown

 - books
 ---

-At the beginning of the last two years, I've taken the time to reflect on my previous years reading.
-I'm nearly three months late in looking back on 2015 but I'm finally reflecting on what I remember (prior to actually looking at my stats) as a pretty great year in reading.
+At the beginning of the year I generally take the time to reflect on my reading in the previous year.
+I'm nearly three months but I'm finally taking a look at 2015.
 Here are my summaries of my [2014](http://jakemccrary.com/blog/2015/01/08/reading-in-2014/) and [2013](http://jakemccrary.com/blog/2014/01/01/using-incanter-to-review-my-2013-reading/) reading.

-I've continued keeping track of my book reading by using [Goodreads](http://goodreads.com).
-My [profile](https://www.goodreads.com/user/show/3431614-jake-mccrary) contains the full list and reviews of what books I've read since 2010.
+I've continued to keep track of my reading by using [Goodreads](http://goodreads.com).
+My [profile](https://www.goodreads.com/user/show/3431614-jake-mccrary) contains the full list and reviews of books I've read since 2010.
 [Here](https://www.goodreads.com/review/list/3431614-jake-mccrary?read_at=2015) is my 2015 list.

 ### 2015 Goals ###

-I started 2015 without really an easily measurable goal.
-Looking back at my written goals, I wanted to increase the quality of my reading by getting more out of what I read through thinking deeper about the subjects I'm reading.
+2015 did not have an easily measured goal.
+I set the vague goal of increasing the quality of my reading by attempting to think deeper about what I've read.

 ### 2015 Results ###

-I have no idea if I acheived my 2015 goal.
-Some of the books I read have stuck with me and I've thought quite a bit about the stories.
-Others I've basically forgotten already.
+I have no idea if I achieved my goal.
+Some books have stuck with me and I've thought quite a bit about the stories.
+Others I've forgotten already.

 Looking at raw numbers I read 51 books in 2015 for a total of about 21,790 pages.
 When compared to 2014 these numbers are lower by 19